Making Life Better and ‘Take 5’ Steps to Wellbeing Grants Funding

 Grants are available to help disabled people in the UK to play tennis through the purchase of wheelchairs, tennis equipment and grants for coaching.

-The dates for meetings in 2019 when grants will be considered and closing date for applications are:
+The dates for meetings in 2019 when grants will be considered and closing date for application is:

 - Thursday 31st October (closing date for applications 4th October)